mrcrumpy/authentication-server/README.md

 - `user`:
   - `id`: UUID.
 Primary key.
 Automatically generated.
-  - `username`: String.
+  - `email`: String.
 Unique user identifier.
   - `password`: String.
 Hashed with bcrypt.
   - `active`: Boolean.
 If not active, not possible to connect with this user.
 - `role`: